-To keep your property from being in the Tax Sale, you need to pay the amount due the County or Baltimore City prior to the Tax Sale.
+To keep your property from being in your county's tax sale, you need to pay the amount due the County or Baltimore City prior to the tax sale.
 After a scheduled date in the Final Bill and Legal Notice, the payment must be in certified funds.

 county, and can connect you with resources that may help you to create a financial plan.

 Most counties will not enter into a payment plan to keep a property out of tax sale.
 However, some counties will.
 So it's important to find out about your county's policy and any application process and deadlines, and take the necessary steps as soon as possible.
 The State Tax Sale Ombudsman's

 Office may be able to help you learn about and apply for these programs.